The Pulse

 For the longest time, scientists just thought of the nucleolus as a place of production for ribosomes, but now it has been unveiled to be the biological timer itself.
 Weill Cornell Medicine research stated that the size of the nucleolus tells the amount of time it has left.
 This means that when the nucleolus structure is small, it symbolizes stability and youth; however, this does not mean it grows gradually, it actually remains small, and when it grows, it passes the limit of its size.

-The future structureal intervention is it possible to stabilize the Nucleus to stop aging?
+Can structural intervention stabilize the nucleolus to stop aging?

 This discovery places old age in a new light, not as a spontaneous deterioration but as a formulated degradation that is triggered by the increase in the nucleolus’s size.
 A huge factor that contributes to nucleolus’s progression relates to calorie intake; low calorie intake, according to research, elongates life span in several species.
 How it works is clear: starvation keeps the nucleolus small.